Idelalisib (also called Zydelig) is a type of targeted cancer drug. It is a possible treatment for:

 - chronic lymphocytic leukaemia (CLL)

-- low grade non-Hodgkin lymphoma (follicular lymphoma)
+- a type of low grade non-Hodgkin lymphoma called follicular lymphoma

 - other types of cancer as part of clinical trials